-All refuge options are based on the requirement of a 7.5 or 5% unsprayed cotton refuge or its equivalent as determined by the relative production of Helicoverpa spp. from each of the refuge types as described in Tables 1-4 below.
+All refuge options are based on the requirement of a 5% unsprayed cotton refuge or its equivalent as determined by the relative production of Helicoverpa spp. from each of the refuge types as described in the table below.

 For each area of irrigated Bollgard 3 cotton planted, a grower is required to plant a minimum of one, or a combination of, the following: